Tharun-3086/SOC_2025/README.md

 # SOC_2025
 1. "data_pipeline.ipynb" file contains the code to fetch stocks/shares data using yfinance and some minor plots of the following data.
-2. "data_pipeline.docx"  is the detailed report for above code written in "data_pipeline.ipynb"
+2. "data_pipeline.docx"  is the detailed report for above code written in "data_pipeline.ipynb" and I have mentioned what i have learnt till now from the Project till date.
+3. What I've majorly learnt newly through this Project is RL(Reinfrocemnt Learning), I have followed CS285 youtube playist for doing so, which was provided by our Mentors.
+The Playist covers all the basic stuff required to start up with RL, and later goes into Various Algorithms used in RL and the Pace is not too fast/slow, which helped in grasping the concept, and Other thing I've been introduced to is using the "yfinance" library , which helps us fetch data data regarding prices/values of stcoks and cryptocurrencies using tickers and other built-in objects/methods, where I have used GOOGLE and BITCOIN in my case(for Project).